Wedding Photographers of Caribbean, North America

 Described as "a workaholic" and "passionately dedicated to photography and art," Alicia Kidd continuously challenges herself to master and hone her photography skills.
 She is experienced in both people photography as well as animal portraiture.
 Alicia currently works as a commissioned documentary photographer, creating artistic images for weddings and behind the scenes stills for documentaries and film.
 She recently accepted the honor of being a curator for a photographic gallery in San Juan, Puerto Rico.
 [Puerto Rico Wedding Photographer]

-I’ve worked as a professional photographer for more than a decade.
+I’ve worked as a professional photographer for 15 years.
 I have a Bachelor’s Degree in photojournalism and started out in the newspaper industry.
 During that time, I shot everything from criminal court trials to Detroit Pistons games (I’m originally from Michigan); structure fires to beauty pageants; congressional debates to high school football games on Friday nights.
 Every day was a new challenge; every assignment a new learning opportunity.
 My time as a photojournalist taught me to be resourceful and to think on my feet, which has proven invaluable for wedding photography.
 In the summer of 2008, I started shooting weddings on the side and absolutely loved it.
 I was able to visit new places, meet new people, and was granted a very important and personal role in what was arguably the most joyful day of their lives.
 Plus, I started getting a ton of compliments on my work and how it was different from typical wedding photography.
 People would tell me that they could spot one of my photos from a mile away without having to be told who the photographer was – that I was beginning to cultivate a very specific style.
 So when my wife, Moira, and I moved to Colorado that fall, I decided to make wedding photography my full-time career; we started J. La Plante Photo and never looked back.
 When I’m not behind the lens, you can probably find me on the slopes.
 Skiing is one of the main reasons I moved west.
 I’m also obsessed with the music scene out here.
 Red Rocks is by far the coolest venue I’ve ever been to.
 I’m a craft beer nerd, a movie buff, an amateur screenwriter and an avid reader of both fiction and non-fiction alike.
 And I love to travel.
 I’ve been to 18 foreign countries and all 50 United States.
 I drove all over the American West before deciding to settle in Colorado, where I immediately fell in love with the state’s blend of urban and outdoor lifestyles.
 The proximity of Denver to the mountains felt too good to be true and now, eight years later, it still feels that way.
 I can’t imagine a more perfect setting for a wedding photographer.
 [Boulder Wedding Photographer]

 Ray Anthony Iavasile is the owner of Ray Anthony Photography in Birmingham, Michigan.
 He began photographing weddings in Los Angeles, California in 1992, but his love and passion for his documentary style of photographing weddings began clicking for him in the early 2000s when he traded in his Bronica medium format cameras for faster Canon 35mm SLR's.
 The change opened the door to shoot a lot more candid-style photos than ever before.
 This ignited a passion in him to redirect his focus entirely to photographing weddings from beginning to end as a documentary style wedding photographer, or as a wedding photojournalist.
 By 2004, with the acquisition of his first professional digital camera, there was no turning back.
 He began developing an authentic style of capturing the "decisive moment" and has since become an expert at documenting the unfolding story of the couple's wedding day.
 For the last four years running with WPJA, Ray has ranked as one of the Top 150 wedding photojournalists in the world, once in the Top 100 and twice ranking in the Top 50.
 In 2019, Ray's success has seen him climb to the #7 wedding photojournalist in North America, and #28 in the world.
 When Ray is commissioned to photograph a wedding, he truly believes it’s his job to photograph the “complete story” of that day!
 He is so sincere with this idea, that he even provides "unlimited coverage" on the wedding day, photographing from the early morning until the end of the night!
 Ray doesn’t want to miss a single moment!
 Ray Anthony Iavasile earned his BA Degree at Brooks Institute of Photography in Santa Barbara, California.
 The Ray Anthony Photography showroom has been located in Birmingham, Michigan since 2005 and Ray has become the premier wedding photojournalist in all of Michigan.
 Though most of his weddings are photographed in the Metro Detroit area, he has photographed weddings extensively in California as well as Florida, Boston, New York, Chicago, and Las Vegas.
 Ray is always willing to travel to destinations around the world.
 He is also an underwater photographer and would love to photograph a wedding under the sea!
 [Detroit Wedding Photographer]